 More generally psychiatry's tendency to reduce people to objects means that its practices are too restrictive and not therapeutic enough.
 This tendency has increased over recent years with the overemphasis on risk.
 Community care has become as bureaucratic at times as the worst institutional practices of the asylum.

 My hope is that the government will produce a green paper to discuss these issues more widely, but I suspect it will go straight to a White paper because of the independent review led by Simon Wessely.
 There needs to be renewed debate about these issues, as it has been paused by the coronavirus pandemic.
-My personal hobby horse has been that detained people should have a right to a second opinion of their choice.
+My personal hobby horse has been that detained people should have a right to a second medical and non-medical opinion of their choice.
 Both detention and treatment decisions should be adjudicated by a single judge in the Mental Health Tribunal (doing away with the need for medical and lay members).
-Second Opinion Approved Doctors (SOADs) will also no longer be needed and anyway have tended to become a 'rubber-stamping 'exercise.
+Second Opinion Approved Doctors (SOADs) will also no longer be needed and anyway have tended to become a 'rubber-stamping’ exercise.
 The Mental Health Act arm of the Care Quality Commission needs to be given the specific responsibility of preserving the dignity and respect of detained patients.
 Its role in maintaining basic human rights needs to be reinforced.

 (With thanks to a tweet from @Heather28258253)